Gaetz investigation complicated by overture to his father about ex-FBI agent who went missing

 Levinson’s case has long vexed his family and the U.S. government.
 The retired FBI agent disappeared under murky circumstances in March 2007 while on Kish Island, a tourist spot off the coast of Iran, during an unauthorized trip for the CIA to gather intelligence on Iran’s nuclear program.
 He was not spotted publicly again, and was last viewed alive in a 2010 hostage video.

 The State Department and the Justice Department had offered a combined reward of $25 million for information on Levinson, and officials repeatedly pressed Iran on the matter.
-But last year, the government concluded he was dead, and the FBI briefed the family on the evidence they had found pointing to that result.
+But last year, the government concluded he was dead, and the FBI briefed the family on the evidence it had found pointing to that result.

-According to “Missing Man,” a 2016 book about the Levinson case by New York Times reporter Barry Meier, McGee befriended Levinson when the lawyer was working as a federal prosecutor in Florida and Levinson was serving as an FBI agent.
+According to “Missing Man,” a 2016 book about the Levinson case by former New York Times reporter Barry Meier, McGee befriended Levinson when the lawyer was working as a federal prosecutor in Florida and Levinson was serving as an FBI agent.

 By 2005, they had both left government for the private sector — Levinson as a private investigator and McGee as a defense attorney.
-Meier reported that Levinson sought legal advice from McGee when the FBI began asking questions about whether he was involved in cigarette smuggling along with one of his sources.
+Meier reported that Levinson sought legal advice from McGee when a federal prosecutor began asking questions about his relationship with a man who was one of his sources and allegedly involved in cigarette smuggling.
 Levinson denied involvement but told McGee he feared indictment, the book reports.

 According to people familiar with the matter, the sex-crimes investigation into Gaetz grew from a different investigation into a Florida politician: former Seminole County tax collector Joel Greenberg.
 The exact nature of the connection is unclear, but investigators are exploring whether they might have had overlapping and illegal sexual contacts, people familiar with the matter said.